entando/entando-docs/vuepress/docs/v7.0/docs/compose/ecr-overview.md

 ### EntandoDeBundle Custom Resource

-The EntandoDeBundle custom resource is a Kubernetes custom resource readable by the Entando Operator.
+The EntandoDeBundle custom resource is a Kubernetes resource readable by the Entando Operator.
 It provides information about an ECR bundle and makes the bundle available in Kubernetes for the Entando Component Manager.